 A dry cough heard in a finishing unit usually indicates M. hyo is causing respiratory distress and reducing growth in pigs almost ready for market.
 Bryant Chapman, DVM, Four Star Veterinary Service, helps clients reduce the effects of M. hyo.

 Early identification and treatment of scours is the best way to prevent serious health issues in newborn calves, according to Trey Gellert, DVM, Four Star Veterinary Service, Chickasaw, OH.

 A Four Star Veterinary Service veterinarian was awarded a debt-relief scholarship by the American Association of Swine Veterinarians (AASV) Foundation during its recent virtual annual meeting.

 Sow-lameness issues are on the rise, especially for sows in group housing.
 Lameness is a leading reason that sows are culled early from the herd.

 Hog manure helps sustain profitable cow-calf herds when pasture grazing is well managed.
 But pork producers often lack the knowledge to manage pastures for calf production.

 Seasonal infertility continues to be a widespread problem for sow herds across the US.
-And if you don’t have a problem with seasonal infertility, it may mean you are not recognizing it, reported Daniel Gascho, DVM, with the Four Star Veterinary Service office in Mexico, Indiana.
+And if you don’t have a problem with seasonal infertility, it may mean you are not recognizing it.